|Gate of Ocean Park |

 The trip starts from the Main Entrance, through the Ocean Square.
 Aqua City is an all new marine themed area opened up to visitors in early 2011.
 The 3-storey Grand Aquarium in this area features various aquatic animals, especially over 5,000 precious fish of 400 species.
 The Lagoon district has amazing fountain show, Symboi, every night.
 Hilarious clowns, daring acrobats and delightful jugglers welcome you to the Skyfair Celebrations with a happy carnival setting.
 There is also a big and beautiful helium balloon which is 22 meters in diameter and lift off to 100 meters into the air.
 The young people would love to go to the Sea Life Carousel, having a ride on animal stars of the Grand Aquarium on the revolving platform.

 Then you come upon the Amazing Asian Animals.
-Hong Kong Jockey Giant Panda Habitat, home to two lovely pandas, Anan the male, and Jiajia the female.
+Hong Kong Jockey Giant Panda Habitat, home to two lovely panda bears, Anan the male, and Jiajia the female.
 Both are very popular and appear contented in their lush green environs.
 You enjoy watching them eat and sleep.
 Beside the Giant Panda Habitat, there is the Ocean Express Waterfront Station, where you can take a fantastic train journey to the summit, the Rain Forest at first.

 Around the Waterfront Plaza, there are also additional wildlife exhibits on the lowland section including the Amazing Bird Theater Emerald Trail, Goldfish Theater, as well as Sea Life Carouse which is just close to the cable station to the summit.